New Insights on Memory, Processing, and Creativity

 What this new research emphasizes is that explicit training in phonological decoding is critical for reading development in learners with dyslexia.
 The thing is, phonological decoding is the very thing learners with dyslexia often struggle with the most.

-Even though it is often challenging, educators should continue working on phonological decoding with their learners with dyslexia, not by asking them to “sound it out,” but by exposing them to acoustically modified speech that is specifically designed to strengthen auditory processing in children with dyslexia.
+Even though it is often challenging, educators should continue working on phonological decoding with their learners with dyslexia, not by asking them to “sound it out,” but by exposing them to acoustically modified speech that is specifically designed to strengthen auditory processing.

 Educators might want to consider employing learning programs such as Carnegie Learning’s Fast ForWord®, which uses patented technology to acoustically modify speech so that it is particularly suited to dyslexic learners.
 Fast ForWord provides individualized attention to students with dyslexia, responding in real time, and adapting delivery speed and pronunciation as a student’s reading improves.